fadado/jqt/docs/content/document.md

 <%sc 'A title in small caps'>
 ```

-Warning: you must read the [GPP manual](https://files.nothingisreal.com/software/gpp/gpp.html)
-if you want to know all the gory details.
+Warning: you must read the [GPP manual][GPPMAN] if you want to know all the gory details.

 #### Skips